ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 **b)** Check out the [Frequently Asked Questions](https://www.reddit.com/r/revancedextended/wiki/faq/).

-**c)** This guide is for patching and installing YouTube ReVanced Extended.
-(If you want to install YT Music ReVanced Extended, go to the [YTM Extended guide](https://www.reddit.com/r/revancedextended/wiki/ytm-guide/).)

-**d)** This guide will use the RVX Manager method.
+**c)** This guide will use the RVX Manager method.
 Refer to the [GitHub documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation) for info on the other patching methods.

-**e)** There is a [YT troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/yt-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation) which you should check if you get stuck at any point during this tutorial.
+**d)** There is a [YT troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/yt-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation) which you should check if you get stuck at any point during this tutorial.